Passive Income vs Active Income: The Complete Guide

 Active Income Ideas

 The most common type of active income is the money earned from your salary or hourly wage at your full-time job.
-The difference between passive and active income is that you must work to earn money, like your full-time career.
+Hourly wages are an active way to generate income because you must work to earn it.

 Capital Gains